uvatoc/uvatoc.github.io/src/content/week1.md

 **Problems and Preparation:** The weekly guides will include a set of problems ([Cohort Problems](#problems) below) that will be the focus on the assessed cohort meeting.
-We recommend reading through the problems at the beginning of the week, and starting to think about them before you do the readings and watch the course videos.
+We recommend reading through the problems at the beginning of the week ([Cohort Problems for Week 1 [PDF]](/docs/week1problems.pdf)), and starting to think about them before you do the readings and watch the course videos.
 Then, as you watch the videos and read the book chapters, you should return to the problems that are related to that material and try to solve them.
 For most students, we expect it will be better to mix up watching and reading with solving the problems, rather than doing all the preparation materials first before trying the problems.